codingnige/docs/Read App/getting-ready-for-up-store.md

 ```

 Until recently there was a significant name-squatting problem, with devs creating
 placeholder apps that tied up names indefinitely.
-Apple cleared all of those out last Fall,
+Apple has  cleared all this mess,
 making a large number of names available again.

-Now an app created in iTunes Connect
+Now an app created in iTunes Connect but not submitted for review will receive a warning
-but not submitted for review will receive a warning after 150 days and if there's still no
+after 150 days and if there's still no submission 30 days later,
-submission 30 days later, the placeholder is deleted and the name is freed up to other
+the placeholder is deleted and the name is freed up to other developers
-developers (as per the policy you quote).
+(as per the policy you quote).
 Significantly, that specific name is no longer
-available to the developer that first used it, so be certain you're going to submit
+available to the developer that first used it.

-soon after creating the app in ITC.
+So be certain you're going to submit soon after creating the app in ITC.

 => xCode